Secret document for job hunting/career changes for non-major developers who spent 30 million won

 5) Resigned due to a thirst for learning + Enrolled in a 4-month educational institution costing 6 million won

-- I was very frustrated with the slow pace of my development skill improvement.
+- I was very frustrated with the slow pace of my development skills improving.

 - I mistakenly thought that if I just enrolled in a specific educational institution and followed along well, I would become an exceptional developer, so I resigned and enrolled.

-6) Registered for 3 months of government-funded training + 4 months at a 5.6 million KRW educational institution
+6) Enrolled in 3 months of government-funded training + 4 months at a 5.6 million KRW educational institution

-- I thought of it as the last opportunity to focus solely on learning.
+- I thought of it as my last chance to focus entirely on learning.

-- I happened to find out about and register for a free government-funded program, and I started gaining confidence in development from this point on.
+- I happened to find out about free government-funded training and enrolled, and from this point on, I began to gain confidence in development.

-- To further build my skills, I additionally registered for an educational institution aimed at incumbent developers.
+- To further build my skills, I additionally enrolled in an educational institution for current developers.

 7) Moved to a media platform startup